dmcgits/dmcgits.github.io/mds/ISE102/week12_notes.md

 	// Create a new fruit at x=5, y=5.
 Make it a Red Apple Fruit apple1 = Fruit(5, 5, Fruit::RED_APPLE);

-	// Push it on to the back of the vector. fruits.push_back(apple1);
+	// "Push" it on to the "back" of the vector: adds it to the
+	// end of the vector.
+	fruits.push_back(apple1);

 	// Some example vectors of other types: